taymcn/sm-python-sdk/README.md

-This repo demonstrates training a model with the SageMaker Python SDK on Linux, without SM notebooks, SM Studio, or Jupyter.
+This repo demonstrates using the SageMaker Python SDK on Linux, without SM notebooks, SM Studio, or Jupyter.

 1. Install git
 ```